Mobile Crisis Services

-Our Mobile Crisis teams are comprised of licensed clinical supervisors and clinicians, family advocates, peer support specialists, and case managers.
+Our Mobile Crisis Services teams are comprised of licensed clinical supervisors and clinicians, family advocates, peer support specialists, and case managers.
 In teams of two, team members are deployed to assist adults, children, adolescents, and their families resolve emotional and behavioral health crisis situations.

 We help prevent unnecessary hospitalization and emergency room visits by stabilizing the crisis in the most normalized, least restrictive setting.